Keibert Ruiz Player Props: Nationals vs. Dodgers

-On Monday, Keibert Ruiz (batting .176 in his past 10 games) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 9:10 PM ET.
+The Washington Nationals, including Keibert Ruiz (.176 batting average in his past 10 games), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

-In his most recent game, he went 1-for-3 with an RBI against the Royals.
+He had a hitless performance in his previous game (0-for-4) against the Dodgers.

 Keibert Ruiz Game Info & Props vs. the Dodgers